Compiletest

 are shared by multiple test modes that test

 coverage instrumentation in different ways.
+Running the coverage

-test suite will automatically run each test in all of
+will automatically run each test in all of the different coverage modes.

 Each mode also has an alias to run the coverage tests in just that mode: